NCLEX-RN Exam Guide

 - Therapeutic Procedures: NCLEX-RN

-Nursing is both an art and a science, founded on a professional body of knowledge that integrates concepts from the liberal arts and the biological, physical, psychological and social sciences.
+Nursing is both an art and a science, founded on a professional body of knowledge that integrates concepts from the liberal arts and the biological, physical, psychological, and social sciences.
 It is a learned profession based on knowledge of the human condition across the life span and the relationships of an individual with others and within the environment.
-Nursing is a dynamic, continually evolving discipline that employs critical thinking to integrate increasingly complex knowledge, skills, technologies and client care activities into evidence-based nursing practice.
+Nursing is a dynamic, continually evolving discipline that employs critical thinking to integrate increasingly complex knowledge, skills, technologies, and client care activities into evidence-based nursing practice.
 The goal of nursing for client care is preventing illness and potential complications; protecting, promoting, restoring, and facilitating comfort; health; and dignity in dying.

-Past Years NCLEX-RN Pass Rates
+Past Years NCLEX-RN Pass Rates (First Time, US Educated)

 - 2015 – 157,882 Takers, 84.53% Pass